-All sessions will be held on campus at the Amsterdam Business School of the University of Amsterdam, Plantage Muidergracht 12, in room M4.02.
-Please note that there will not be an option to follow this course online this year.
-Each day, I plan to start at 9:00 and finish around 17:00.
+All sessions will be held on campus at the Amsterdam Business School of the University of Amsterdam, Plantage Muidergracht 12.
+Each day, I plan to start at 9:30 and finish around 17:30.
 However, note that these are rough indications of the time needed and we might occasionally need more (or less) time, so please ensure you are available from 9:00-18:00 every day.
-When you are not available to participate on one of the days, you are not allowed to participate in the course.
+When you are not available to participate on one of the days, you cannot participate in the course.